-No.21-09 March 2, 2021 Eisai Co., Ltd.
+No.21-53 June 30, 2021 Eisai Co., Ltd.

-NEW DRUG APPROVAL FOR IN-HOUSE DEVELOPED ANTI-INSOMNIA DRUG DAYVIGO® (LEMBOREXANT) IN HONG KONG
+EISAI LAUNCHES IN-HOUSE DEVELOPED ANTI-INSOMNIA DRUG DAYVIGO® (LEMBOREXANT) IN HONG KONG

-FIRST DRUG APPROVAL FOR DAYVIGO IN ASIA OUTSIDE OF JAPAN
+FIRST LAUNCH FOR DAYVIGO IN ASIA OUTSIDE OF JAPAN

-Eisai Co., Ltd. (Headquarters: Tokyo, CEO: Haruo Naito, "Eisai") announced today that its Hong Kong subsidiary Eisai (Hong Kong) Co., Ltd. has obtained approval for the in-house-discovered and developed orexin receptor antagonist DAYVIGO® (generic name: lemborexant) for the treatment of adults with insomnia, characterized by difficulties with sleep onset and/or sleep maintenance.
-This approval is the first approval for DAYVIGO in Asia outside of Japan.
+Eisai Co., Ltd. (Headquarters: Tokyo, CEO: Haruo Naito, "Eisai") announced today that its Hong Kong subsidiary Eisai (Hong Kong) Co., Ltd. has launched the in-house-discovered and developed orexin receptor antagonist DAYVIGO® (generic name: lemborexant) for the treatment of adults with insomnia, characterized by difficulties with sleep onset and/or sleep maintenance.
+Eisai received approval for DAYVIGO in Hong Kong on February 28, 2021, and this launch is the first for DAYVIGO in Asia outside of Japan.